Wander Franco Player Props: Rays vs. Rangers

 - The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 23rd in the league.

-- The Rangers have the fourth-ranked team ERA across all league pitching staffs (3.58).
+- The Rangers have the fifth-ranked team ERA among all league pitching staffs (3.65).

-- Rangers pitchers combine to allow 56 home runs (0.9 per game), the second-fewest in the league.
+- Rangers pitchers combine to give up 58 home runs (0.9 per game), the second-fewest in baseball.

-- In his last appearance on Saturday, the left-hander went three innings against the Seattle Mariners, giving up three earned runs while surrendering six hits.
+- The Rangers are sending Eovaldi (8-2) to the mound for his 13th start of the season.
+He is 8-2 with a 2.24 ERA and 77 strikeouts through 80 1/3 innings pitched.

-- The 32-year-old has an ERA of 4.03, with 9.3 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .224 batting average against him.
+- In his most recent time out on Sunday against the Seattle Mariners, the righty tossed six scoreless innings while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.